Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ```
 $ ldd ./yourapp | grep libmpi
     libmpi_cray.so.12 => /opt/cray/pe/lib64/libmpi_cray.so.12
-    libmpi_gtl_hsa.so.0 => /opt/cray/pe/lib64/libmpi_gtl_hsa.so.0
+    libmpi_gtl_has.so.0 => /opt/cray/pe/lib64/libmpi_gtl_hsa.so.0
 ```

-!!! warning "GPU support need to be enabled at run time"
+!!! warning "GPU support needs to be enabled at run time"

-    When your application, you need to enable the GPU support.
+    When running your application, you need to enable the GPU support.
 This is done by setting the value of `MPICH_GPU_SUPPORT_ENABLED` to `1`:

     ```bash